-Includes 25 weeks of clinical practice.
+Includes 25 weeks of clinical practice on placement.

-Provision of a Clinical Practice Planner covering all 3 years, provides a structured and organized approach to the cohort's academic and clinical experiences.
+Provision of a Programme Planner covering all 3 years, provides a structured and organised approach to the cohort's academic and clinical experiences.
 Emphasis on adhering to placement periods, attendance, allowances for extenuating circumstances, and the proactive communication approach with the Programme Leader demonstrates commitment to both a well-structured educational programme and individualised support for students facing challenges.